DATE August 7, 2002 ACCOUNT NUMBER N/A

 Mr. RICKS: I can't speak for other reporters.
 My paper has a policy before

-we publish of checking with authorities and saying, `Look, if this is what
+we publish of checking with authorities and saying, `Look, if this is what we

 intend to publish, do you have any concerns about its accuracy or concerns

 about its publication endangering US troops?'
-If they say, `Yes, we think
+If they say, `Yes, we think it

-might endanger US troops,' then I pass the phone to my bosses, the editors
+might endanger US troops,' then I pass the phone to my bosses, the editors of

-The Washington Post, who will have conversations about it and they don't
+The Washington Post, who will have conversations about it and they don't give

 the government any sort of right to stop publication, but they'll discuss it